-We recommend a complete vehicle inspection to protect your company from faulty or defective paint jobs when it is time to remove the wrap.
+faulty or defective paint jobs when it's time to remove the wrap.
 You should review this inspection with the customer, going over any problem areas together.
 Have your customer sign the inspection report and keep a copy in the client file.